maettuu/20HS-Software-Construction/Assignment_4/ANSWERS.md

 ### Getters & Setters
 For simplicity the Intellij plugin Lombok was chosen, which enables @Getter and @Setter to create simple methods for the respective getters and setters.
-It must be installed manually using IntelliJ for the code to appear without any errors.
+It must be installed manually using IntelliJ for the code to appear without any errors (File->Settings->Plugins).
-For more information please visit https://projectlombok.org/features/GetterSetter.
+For more information on the used @Getter and @Setter please visit https://projectlombok.org/features/GetterSetter.

 ### UML Class Diagram